CarvFS/CarvFS/README.md

 - 👋 Hi, I’m @CarvFS
 - 👀 I’m interested in neural networks with applications in physical and chemical sciences.
+Also, I have interest in integral equation theories applied to liquid state physics.
 - 🌱 I’m currently learning Python, C and C++.
 I have interest in applying parallel programming (such as MPI and CUDA) to solve chemical and physical problems.
-- 💞️ I’m looking to collaborate on any research topic that I can contribute to.
-- 📫 How to reach me felipe.s.carvalho_qui@hotmail.com

 <!---
 CarvFS/CarvFS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.